ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 ### Stochastic gradient descent

-Mini-batches
+### Mini-batches

+etc
+ - gradient check vs backprop
+ - grid hyperparam search
+ - batches, mini-batches, SGD
+ - momentum and other varieties
+ - regularization (l2/dropout)
+ - batchnorm
+ - preprocessing (norm, standard), weight init

 # Backpropagation

 So now we know we can use gradient descent to solve for the weights of neural networks.
 Simply put, we calculate the gradient of the loss function with respect to the parameters, then do a small weight update in the direction of the gradient.
 But now we have another problem: how should we actually calculate the gradient?
 Naively, we can do it numerically using the

 If we use Newton's method to numerically calculate the gradient, it would require us doing two forward passes for every single weight in our network to do a single weight update.
 If we have thousands or millions of weights, and need to do millions of weight updates to arrive at a good solution, there's no way this can take us a reasonable amount of time.
 Until we discovered the backpropagation algorithm and applied it successfully to neural networks, this was the main bottleneck preventing neural networks from achieving their potential.

 So what is backpropagation?
 Backpropagation, or backprop for short, is short for "backward propagation of errors"